High order complex contour discretization methods to simulate scattering problems in locally perturbed periodic waveguides: Explicit formulations of LAP solutions

 \begin{assumption} In this paper, we assume that $S_0(k)=\emptyset$. \end{assumption}

 In \cite{Fliss2015}, it has been proved that the positive valued $k$'s such that Assumptions \ref{asp1} holds is only a discrete set, thus this assumption is reasonable.

 At the end of this subsection, we apply the Floquet-Bloch transform to \eqref{eq:waveguide} (for details we refer to the appendix).
-Let $v(\alpha,x):=\J u$ where $\alpha\in[-\pi,\pi]$.
+Let us denote by $\J u$ the Floquet-Bloch transform of $u$ in $x_1$ direction (see Appendix), and set $v(\alpha,x):=(\J u)(\alpha,x)$ where $\alpha\in[-\pi,\pi]$.
 With formal calculation, $v(\alpha,\cdot)$ satisfies \eqref{eq:per} and the solution $u$ is given by the inverse transform of $v$:

 From above arguments, \eqref{eq:per_var} is uniquely solvable in $H^1_\p(\Omega_0)$ for all $\alpha\in [-\pi,\pi]\setminus S(k)$.
 From analytic Fredholm theory, the function $v$ is also extended to $\alpha\in\C$ (see Theorem 4 in \cite{Zhang2019b}).